kpalang/mirth-sample-plugin/README.md

 A sample [NextGen Connect](https://github.com/nextgenhealthcare/connect) plugin.

-This repository is used in [this guide on wiring Mirth plugins](https://github.com/kpalang/mirth-plugin-guide)
+This repository is used in [this guide on writing Mirth plugins](https://github.com/kpalang/mirth-plugin-guide).

 ---

 ## Installation